 Dr Georgina Brewis is Senior Lecturer in the History of Education.
 She is a historian of voluntary action, youth and education in modern Britain, currently working on a new ESRC grant Discourses of Voluntary Action examining ideas about voluntary organisations and welfare in the 1940s and 2010s.
 She is finishing a co-authored book on the history of humanitarianism for Cambridge University Press and recently revised and updated UCL’s official history The World of UCL .
-Her previous book A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) takes a long view of the experience of going to university in the twentieth century, examining students’ extracurricular volunteering, fundraising and social action activities.
-She is currently co-investigator on a project funded by the Swedish Research Council examining voluntary famine relief in 1980s Ethiopia.
-Georgina is Director of a five-year British Academy Research Project (ARP) called ‘Digitising the Mixed Economy of Welfare in Britain’ (2014-2019) which stems from her work founding the Campaign for Voluntary Sector Archives in 2012.
-Georgina is a member of the UCL Centre for Transnational History.
-She teaches history courses for the BA Education Studies and UCL History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.
+Her previous book A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) takes a long view of the experience of going to university.
+Georgina is Director of a British Academy Research Project (ARP) on voluntary sector archives ‘Digitising the Mixed Economy of Welfare in Britain‘ (2014-2019).
+Georgina teaches history courses for the BA Education Studies and UCL History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.